SuleimanFarah/sunpy/ORG/Coordination-Meeting-2022-Notes.md

 * Clear messaging around project structure and Affiliated Packages
     * Package / functionality discovery
     * Clearly define the benefits of being an affiliated package
-    * Expalin why a package might / might not be sponsored
+    * Explain why a package might / might not be sponsored
 * Develop a set of outreach materials for regular use
     * Tutorials
     * Branding